rpdrewes/whisper-websocket-server/README.md

 - [WhisperInput](https://github.com/alex-vt/WhisperInput)

 I compiled it and tried it out and it works great.
-For my setup (Pixel 5a with fast network and fast server) it is significantly slower returning recognitions since it is running on-phone, but it still runs very well!
+For my setup (Pixel 5a with fast network and fast server) it is on average significantly slower returning recognitions since it is running on-phone compared to running on a fast server, but it still runs very well!
 Give it a try.
+For short recognitions, it could be faster to run on-phone, especially if your server is not fast.

 ---
 ## Feedback